Randomized Douglas-Rachford methods for linear systems: Improved accuracy and efficiency: Randomized Douglas-Rachford method

 \subsection{Convergence direction}

-Inspired by the recent work of Steinerberger \cite{Ste20Ran}, in this section we consider the convergence direction of Algorithm \ref{r-RDRK}.
+Inspired by the recent work of Steinerberger \cite{Ste20Ran}, in this subsection we consider the convergence direction of Algorithm \ref{r-RDRK}.
 The following result shows different convergence rates along different singular vectors of $ A $.

-\begin{theorem} Suppose that $x^*$ is a solution of the linear system $Ax=b$.
-Let $v_\ell$ be a (right) singular vector of $A$ associated to the singular value $\sigma_{\ell}$.
-Then the iteration sequence $\{x^k\}_{k=0}^{\infty}$ generated by Algorithm \ref{r-RDRK} satisfies
+\begin{theorem} Suppose that $x^*$ is a solution of the linear system $Ax=b$ and $\alpha\in(0,1)$.
+For any $v_i$ being the (right) singular vector of $A$ associated to the singular value $\sigma_{i}(A)$, the iteration sequence $\{x^k\}_{k=0}^{\infty}$ generated by Algorithm \ref{r-RDRK} satisfies

 \end{theorem}